-Peel Hunt’s RTS 28 analysis for the period 1 January to 31 December 2018 is available using the link here.
+Peel Hunt’s RTS 28 analysis based upon individual calendar years is available using the link here.

 Under MiFID II we are required on an annual basis to provide information in respect of Peel Hunt’s Order Execution Policy.
 This is known as an RTS 28/Art.
 65(6) Report (RTS 28 Report).

 Set out below are the responses of Peel Hunt LLP (“Peel Hunt” or the “firm”) that are required to be provided under Article 3(3) of RTS 28.This provides a summary of the analysis and conclusions based upon Peel Hunt LLP’s monitoring of the quality of execution obtained on the execution venues executed on behalf of clients.

 Within the RTS 28 Report, under MiFID II, we also are required to publish the top five execution venues where we execute client orders in the preceding year detailing the trading volumes and the quality of these execution venues.
 Please see separately the Peel Hunt website for this information https://www.peelhunt.com/legal/Order+Execution+Policy+%26+Handling+Policy

 Requirement under Article3 (3)

 a) an explanation of the relative importance the firm gave to the execution factors of price, cost, speed, likelihood of execution or any other consideration including qualitative factors when assessing the quality of execution;